idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 Nested record update
 ~~~~~~~~~~~~~~~~~~~~

-Idris also provides a convenient syntax for accessing and updating
+Idris also provides convenient syntax for accessing and updating
 nested records.
 For example, if a field is accessible with the
 expression ``x.a.b.c``, it can be updated using the following
 syntax: